artisgarbage/jobJacketsTests/README.md

 # Sequelize Test Harness

-Basic test harness for running SQL statements with Sequelize
+Basic and ugly test harness for running SQL statements with Sequelize.
+Has commented approaches for KNEX, native MSSQL and ExecSQL

 ## Setup